-In June, the College released its policy on face coverings which is now updated based on new data about the importance of masks.
-The policy now states that approved face coverings shall be worn in all indoor common spaces in any College building, and in all outdoor spaces where 6 feet of social distancing isn’t possible.
+In June, the College released its policy on face masks which is now updated based on new data about the importance of masks.
+The policy now states that approved face masks shall be worn in all indoor common spaces in any College building, and in all outdoor spaces where 6 feet of social distancing isn’t possible.

-You may bring your own CDC-approved mask or face shield with you to campus.
-We will also have SJC-branded masks waiting for you when you arrive.
-Additionally, the College will have adequate PPE to manage any COVID-related events that occur on campus.
+You may bring your own CDC-approved mask with you to campus.
+The College has adequate PPE to manage any COVID-related events that occur on campus.

 Our approach to keeping Saint Joseph’s College clean and safe this year will be comprehensive and flexible.
 Different areas of campus will require different methods, frequency of cleaning, and levels of participation from the community.
 Together, our Facilities team and every member of our College community can prevent community spread of COVID-19.